-This peanut butter fudge is quick and easy and healthier than traditional fudge.
-It also doesn’t contain any refined sugar, butter or milk.
-It’s creamy, sweet and full of peanut butter flavor.
+This healthy peanut butter fudge is quick and easy and healthier than traditional fudge.
+It also doesn’t contain any refined sugar, butter, or milk.
+It has the best texture and is sweet, with lots of peanut butter flavor.

 - Peanut Butter